 Start your exploration from one of the remaining Venetian gates leading to the medieval city situated close to the main bus station of Nafplio.
 The gate is known as the Land Gate and even though the walls are nowadays in ruins, the visitor can still imagine what the area used to be like.

 Just before the gate, a deep trench was used to secure the inaccessibility of Nafplio in case of a siege.
 A small retractable bridge, open from dawn to dusk, allowed the inhabitants to access the walled old city.
 Architecturally, the gate is an ashlar stone arch, flanked by tower-like pilasters and crowned with the symbol of the Venetian Republic, a winged lion.

 The crest of the Venetian Grimani family completes the decoration of the Gate.
 Originally built during the first Venetian occupation of the city, the form it has today dates back to the beginning of the 18th century when it was redesigned by a French engineer.
 Numerous warfares resulted in the partial demolition of the gate but today, after an extended restoration program, the site stands as it was when first built.

 Syntagma Square in Nafplio - credits: imagIN.gr photography/Shutterstock.com

-The largest one at the west with an open arched entrance is the Archaeological Museum of Nafplio.
-Originally built as the Armeria (Armoury) in 1713, a small plaque on its wall commemorates the name of general Sagredo, who decided the erection of the building.
-At the center of the square, there is a black cube standing on a small pedestal which used to support a sundial.
-After the liberation of Nafplio, the square came to be the center of the government buildings of the modern Greek State during the time that Nafplio was the capital of Greece.
+At the center of the square, there is a black cube standing on a small pedestal that used to support a sundial.
+After the liberation of Nafplio, the square came to be the center of the government buildings of the modern Greek State during the time that Nafplio was the first capital of Greece.

 The old Parliament building